KarimHassanieh/JetsonTX2-COLMAP-Structure-From-Motion-Library/README.md

 COLMAP ON JETSON TX2
 ====================
-This repository allows to compile the COLMAP SFM Library on a Jetson TX2
+This repository allows to compile the COLMAP SFM Library on a Jetson TX2.
+Modification have been done to be able to be able to sucucessfully compile the library on the Jetson Nvidia.

 About